min2ha/ukwa-site/content/target/39572/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Simon Thomas on Facebook (Plaid Cymru candidate for Carmarthen West and South Pembrokeshire and Mid and West Wales)

 Simon Thomas is the Plaid Cymru candidate for Carmarthen West and South Pembrokeshire and Mid and West Wales at the 2016 National Assembly for Wales elections.